 Multiple reviews are astoundingly effective at transforming traditional review processes.
 Unlike a manager simply reviewing their direct reports, different perspectives help to create a fairer, more accurate review cycle.
 As part of this you might include:

 A two-way feedback relationship between managers and employee helps to normalize the review process and make it feel fair, as well as gleaning important data about your team leaders.

 Peer reviews yield more comprehensive data because the information comes from multiple sources; they can also be more accurate in cases where employees spend far more time with their peers than with their managers.

 In this case, employees can better understand their strengths by matching up their self-perspective with external perspectives.
-Self-reviews also create a sense of agency in the person being reviewed, as well as giving them the opportunity to remember their achievements and contributions before the review talks.
+Self-assessments also create a sense of agency in the person being reviewed, as well as giving them the opportunity to remember their achievements and contributions before the review talks.

 At the beginning of this blog post we said that reviews run parallel to continuous feedback - but there’s more.
 Reviews are at their prime when complimented by a healthy feedback culture.
 Feedback and surveys are needed to fill in all that time between reviews, when smaller issues need to be resolved and pieces of thanks and praise can be given; 1:1 meetings and OKRs help to manage employee goals on an ongoing basis.

 “The solution here is not to throw out performance reviews, but to build a culture that recognizes and rewards growth.”

 And with the help of a feedback tool like Leapsome, managers can make notes about employees’ progress so that when the review period comes around it’s easy to access the data.
 In this way, reviews become an elegant addition to your feedback toolkit, enhancing rather than hindering your company’s progress.